Azure Function to Apply XML Validation (Basic)

 However, Logic App Consumption requires an Integration Account to provide those same capabilities out of the box.

-Once again, our main objective in creating this specific version of this function was to use it inside Logic Apps Consumption to avoid needing an Integration Account.
-But that we will address later on in another blog post.
+Once again, our main objective with this specific version of this function was clear: use it in Logic Apps Consumption without relying on an Integration Account.
+We will explore this scenario in more detail in a future blog post.

 Apply XML Validation (Basic)

-XML (Extensible Markup Language) validation is the process of checking an XML document against a set of rules to ensure its structure and content adhere to a specific format or standard.
-This process is crucial for ensuring that the XML document is both well-formed and valid.
+XML (Extensible Markup Language) validation is the process of checking an XML document against a defined set of rules.
+Its goal is to ensure that both the structure and the content follow a specific format or standard.
+As a result, validation plays a key role in keeping integrations stable and predictable.

 There are several schema languages used for XML validation, with the most common being: